input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-CrossChainVerification.md

 ## Problem

 We want to expand the initial design with one mainchain and one singular sidechain, to a more open system with more than one sidechain.
-This opens up a lot of possibilities, such as cross-chain token and data transfer, or cross-chain verification, etc. This document will go into detail about the latter, but it also lays the groundwork for all cross-chain capabilities.
+This opens up a lot of possibilities, one of which (cross-chain verification) we will go into detail about in this document.
+At the same time, such support lays the groundwork for all cross-chain capabilities.

 Cross-chain verification will be a special configuration of two or more sidechains, where sidechain A will require both its own committee and the